DualBit/HorizontalStickyHeader/README.md

 Usage
 -----

-To use ``HeaderRecyclerView`` in your application follow those steps:
+To use Horizontal Sticky Headers in your application follow those steps:

 * 1 - Add mavenCentral() to repositories block in the gradle file.
 * 2 - Add `implementation("com.github.dualbit:horizontalstickyheader:1.0.0")` to the dependencies.